 Get the Facts on Blood Cancer

-Fortunately, survival rates have significantly improved in the last 20 years.
-Years of research has led to significantly improved outcomes for people diagnosed with blood cancers.
-According to the National Institutes of Health, 63% of people with leukemia live five years or longer.
-That rate rises to 70% for non-Hodgkin lymphoma and 85% for Hodgkin lymphoma.
+Fortunately, survival rates have significantly improved in the last 25 years.
+Years of research have led to significantly improved outcomes for people diagnosed with blood cancers.

 What is blood cancer?

-Blood cancer, also called hematologic cancer, affects the production and function of your blood cells.
-Most blood cancers start in the bone marrow where blood is produced.
+Blood cancer, also called hematologic cancer, affects the production and function of blood cells.
+Most blood cancers start in the bone marrow, where blood is produced.
 Bone marrow produces three types of blood cells: red blood cells, white blood cells and platelets.
 Blood cancer happens when abnormal blood cells start to grow out of control.
 These abnormal blood cells, or cancerous cells, interfere with normal blood cell functions, such as fighting off infections and preventing severe bleeding.

-There are three main types of blood cancers:
+Three main types of blood cancers

 Leukemia

 Leukemia is a type of cancer found in the blood and bone marrow.
 It is caused by the rapid production of abnormal white blood cells.
-The large amount of abnormal white blood cells are unable to fight off infection.
+The large numbers of abnormal white blood cells are unable to fight off infection.
 They also impair the ability of the bone marrow to produce red blood cells and platelets.

 Lymphoma

-Lymphoma is a type of blood cancer that affects the lymphatic system, which is tasked with removing excess fluids from the body and produces immune cells.
+Lymphoma is a type of blood cancer that affects the lymphatic system, which is tasked with removing excess fluids from the body and producing immune cells.
 Lymphocytes are white blood cells that fight off infection.
 When abnormal lymphocytes are created, they become lymphoma cells.
 These lymphoma cells multiply and accumulate in the lymph nodes and other tissues, impairing your immune system over time.

 Myeloma